 To change the CC number used for each fader, hold CC FADERS.
 The screen will display a large number and 8 blue lights on the right edge, one of which is lit in green to indicate which of the 8 faders is selected.
-Select one of these 8 lights to select a fader, then adjust its CC number (or Channel Pressure) by swiping left or right.
+Select one of these 8 lights to select a fader, then adjust its CC number from 0 to 127 (or select Channel Pressure) by swiping left or right.
 Note that these 8 assignments are unique for the left and right splits.
 Press Left Split or Right Split to view/edit the left or right split’s 8 assignments.
 If any value is changed from its default, the CC FADERS pad in the Per-Split Settings screen will be lit in the split's accent color.

-1) When you finger a note in the opposite split, the note will not sound until you strum it in the Strum split.
+a) When you finger a note in the opposite split, the note will not sound until you strum it in the Strum split.

-2) If you strum a row that contains no touched notes in the other split, its lowest note pitch will play, similar to strumming open strings on a guitar.
+b) If you strum a row that contains no touched notes in the other split, its lowest note pitch will play, similar to strumming open strings on a guitar.

-3) If multiple notes are fingered in a single row, only the highest-pitch note will play.
+c) If multiple notes are fingered in a single row, only the highest-pitch note will play.

-4) Hammer-ons and pull-offs can be performed.
+d) Hammer-ons and pull-offs can be performed on each row.

-5) Sensitivity of the Strum split is increased while Strum is on.
+e) Sensitivity of the Strum split is increased while Strum is on.